 - 1. Within the ICT domain, a portfolio of systems and solutions already exists.
-However, there is still a need to further streamline and harmonise solutions to fulfil the overall requirements of co-modality and secure interoperability. - 2.
+However, there is still a need to further streamline and harmonise solutions to fulfil the overall requirements of co-modality and secure interoperability.
+Also in securing industry wide implementations, efforts should be devoted towards further investigating the usage of "cloud computing" as low cost and low threshold alternative for integration e-Transport systems (for both large and small actors). - 2.
 There is a need for increased emphasis on implementation of available supply chain management systems and solutions throughout the chain.
 Further elaboration on actions and measures that could reduce obstacles and improve stakeholders' ability to adopt them should be strengthened. - 3.
 In some areas assignment of icebreakers to vessels is key issue for improved safety and efficiency of operations.
 There is still a gap in the implementation of available systems, and as part of this need for implementation of new functionality to meet user needs. - 4.
 Major bottlenecks still exist due to lack of harmonisation at a Pan-European level.
 Existing policies and regulations on a Pan-European level should be further analysed with the aim of improved harmonisation throughout Europe.
 Examination of all measures and actions that could solve incompatibility issues, enhancement of ICT integration and ensure interoperability. - 5.
-In some areas there is a reluctance to implement available technologies and solutions that would improve the efficiency of e.g. border crossings.
-Further efforts should be accomplished for piloting of available technologies and solutions in regions to improve efficiency.
+Further efforts should be made for piloting of available technologies and solutions in regions to improve efficiency of border crossings.

 - 6. There is a continuous need for further development of key technologies that improve green corridor benchmarks.
 Technology, necessary to pursue R&D efforts within energy and propulsion systems, cargo handling and transfer, fuels and sources of energy, vehicles, navigation technologies for energy efficiency, fleet optimisation, etc., should be further developed and implemented.
 Actions and measures that may reduce obstacles and improve stakeholders' ability to adopt them should be emphasised. - 7.
-Smaller ports should be developed to be the preferred ports for European Short Sea Shipping by means of tailored functionality and equipment, as they are often more efficient for this kind of services than bigger ports. - 8.
-Develop and implement through piloting decision support systems to benchmark and compare energy use and emissions on a uniform level for all transport modes, also in co-modal solutions. - 9.
+Although previously debated, investigations on whether smaller ports are to be developed into preferred ports for European Short Sea Shipping by means of tailored functionality and equipment ought to be re-opened.
+Often specialised ports have proven to be more efficient in comparison to bigger and multi-commodity ports. - 8.
 Rail freight operation is much about optimising the use of journey time.
-However, in order to facilitate this more efforts should be targeted towards gaining access to the data, including structuring it for optimal use, allowing for measurement of potential time saving and thus less emission. - 10.
-Within the rail industry measures are also needed for raising load factors, optimizing train length and weight for best use of available paths.
+However, in order to facilitate this, more efforts should be targeted towards gaining access to the data, including structuring it for optimal use, allowing for measurement of potential time saving and thus less emission. - 9.
+In support of energy efficient co-modal operations there is a need to develop a harmonised and commonly accepted carbon footprint calculator applicable for all transport modes.
+This also implies development of a standardised methodology for avoiding polarized results (i.e. favouring of modes).
+Also includes how emissions should be assessed: e.g. well-to-wheel or tank-to-wheel. - 10.
+In support of safer, cleaner, and more reliable waterborne operations (including sea going and inland waterways), also, there is a need for developing financing and business models in support of fleet modernisation in support of strengthening the role of waterborne transport within co-modal transport solutions - 11.
+Development of risk management and accidents averting practices, supporting the use of co-modal transport operations.

-9 SuperGreen R&D recommendations
+8 Transport mode specific R&D recommendations